N-Nithishkumar/Fitness-Website/README.md

 🏋️‍♂️ Max Fitness Website

 Max Fitness is a responsive and modern fitness website designed to promote a healthy lifestyle.
-The platform provides users with workout guidance, fitness motivation, and an engaging user interface for an enhanced fitness experience.
+The platform provides users with workout guidance, fitness motivation, and an engaging user interface for an enhanced fitness experience...

 🚀 Features